 There are plenty of options out there, so pick the one that suits you and your team the best.

-Figure out your team's learning preferences
+Understand your team's learning preferences

 Ensure that your team actually uses your new documentation by understanding how they prefer to learn, as well as what methods they don't find effective.